Raisalis/capstone-openLogic/adminGuide.md

 1. Select a Class from the Class dropdown list, then click the "Load Assignments" button.
 2. A list of Assignments for that Class will appear.
 Checked Assignments are visible to the class, and Unchecked Assignments are invisible to the class.
 Check and uncheck the boxes accordingly.
 3. Click "Publish" button.

+## Download Class CSV

+1. Click the "Download CSV" Menu Button.
+2. Choose a class from the selector.
+3. Click the "Download CSV" Button below the selector.